unoplat/unoplat-code-confluence/README.md

 we will be addressing it soon)

 - For config inside llm_provider_config refer - [Dspy Model Provider Doc](https://dspy-docs.vercel.app/docs/category/remote-language-model-clients)

 - Parallisation creates multiple instances of model using your selected llm provider.
 Max parallelisation is limited by amount of max tokens per day/per sec from llm provider so experimentation is needed to arrive at optimimum parallelisation.

+- Json Output of our pydantic schema is false by default.
+If you want to turn it on set it to true.

 If you are looking for some credits sign up on Together AI and get 25$ to run code confluence on repository of your choice.
 You can even use Ollama